Alex Shalek, Ph.D.

 Alex K. Shalek is an institute member of Broad Institute of MIT and Harvard.
 To date, Shalek’s interdisciplinary research has focused on developing and utilizing nanoscale manipulation and measurement technologies to understand how small components (e.g., molecules, cells) drive systems of vast complexity (e.g., cellular responses, population behaviors).

-In addition to his role at Broad, Shalek is the Pfizer-Laubach Career Development Assistant Professor at MIT, as well as a core member of the Institute for Medical Engineering and Science, an assistant professor of chemistry at MIT, and an extramural member of the Koch Institute for Integrative Cancer Research.
-He is also an associate member of the Ragon Institute, an assistant in immunology at Massachusetts General Hospital, and an instructor in health sciences and technology at Harvard Medical School.
+In addition to his role at Broad, Shalek is the J. W. Kieckhefer Professor in the Institute for Medical Engineering & Science and the Department of Chemistry at MIT, and an extramural member of The Koch Institute for Integrative Cancer Research at MIT.
+He is also a member of the Ragon Institute, an assistant in immunology at Massachusetts General Hospital, and an instructor in health sciences and technology at Harvard Medical School.

 Shalek received his bachelor’s degree summa cum laude from Columbia University and his Ph.D. from Harvard University in chemical physics.